 - End-of-Summer Harvard-wide Poster Session

-- The E3 REU is committed to running a program during the summer of 2021, but it remains to be determined whether it will be remote or on campus.
-The 2020 program ran successfully in a remote format and is ready to use again for 2021 if necessary.
+- The E3 REU is committed to running a program during the summer of 2022, but it remains to be determined whether it will be remote or on campus.
+The 2020 and 2021 programs ran successfully in a remote format, which is ready to use again for 2022 if necessary.
+For now, we hope to plan for an in-person program in 2022.

 - Students receive a weekly stipend of $575.